-A moulded door is a popular door style for interior residential openings.
+A molded door is a popular door style for interior residential openings.
 Rather than solid wood or metal, these units consist of hardboard or composite materials with a series of panels or designs pressed into the face of the door.
-The moulded door mimics the appearance of a traditional stile and rail door, but comes with a much lower price and quick manufacturing time.
+The molded door mimics the appearance of a traditional stile and rail door, but comes with a much lower price and quick manufacturing time.

 Manufacturers start with a foam or particleboard core, then wrap the core with a layer of exterior skin.
 Depending on the model, the skin can be made from medium-density fiberboard or hardboard.
 Some models designed for exterior openings feature a thermoplastic skin that resists moisture and wear, but this type of design is less common.

 The skin is bonded to the core using special adhesives to form a single piece of material.
-Next, the entire unit is placed into a mould to create the desired appearance on the face of the moulded door.
-The mould applies both heat and a high level of pressure to the door so that when the mould is removed, the pattern remains on the door.
+Next, the entire unit is placed into a mold to create the desired appearance on the face of the molded door.
+The mold applies both heat and a high level of pressure to the door so that when the mold is removed, the pattern remains on the door.

-@Logicfest -- I see a lot of people take an additional step to make the versatile moulded door last even longer -- they put them behind storm doors.
-A good storm door will probably cost less than a moulded door and can protect against the elements.
+@Logicfest -- I see a lot of people take an additional step to make the versatile molded door last even longer -- they put them behind storm doors.
+A good storm door will probably cost less than a molded door and can protect against the elements.

 The added energy savings because of the additional insulation is a major bonus, too.